dpfaffenbauer/pimcore-docker-compose/README.md

  - MariaDB 10.1
  - httpd (Apache 2.4)
  - PHP-FPM with PHP7.1 and all Pimcore required dependencies (LibreOffice, FFMPEG, Image Libraries, etc)
+ - PHP-FPM with PHP7.10 and all Pimcore required dependencies (LibreOffice, Image Libraries, etc) (except FFMPEG)